-One week after administration, 38% of the dose is excreted in the urine and 48% in the faeces.
-Urinary excretion of unchanged nebivolol is less than 0.5% of the dose.
+One week after administration, 38 % of the dose is excreted in the urine and 48 % in the faeces.
+Urinary excretion of unchanged nebivolol is less than 0.5 % of the dose.

-5.3.
-Preclinical safety data
+5.3 Preclinical safety data

-Preclinical data reveal no special hazard for humans based on conventional studies of genotoxicity and carcinogenic potential.
+Preclinical data reveal no special hazard for humans based on conventional studies of genotoxicity, reproductive and developmental toxicity and carcinogenic potential.
+Adverse effects on the reproductive function were only recorded at high doses, exceeding by several fold the maximum recommended human dose (see Section 4.6).